ebi-gene-expression-group/atlas-web-bulk/README.md

 ```

 ## Run web application

+Please check this first in the troubleshooting session: [Known Build Issue](#known-build-issue)

 The web application is compiled in two stages:
 1. Front end JavaScript packages are transpiled into “bundles” with [Webpack](https://webpack.js.org/)
 2. Bundles and back end Java code are built as a WAR file